 The Agency also has an enforcement process goal that all final significance determinations be completed within 120 days from the exit meeting that describes the finding or documented the need for further review to determine significance.

 08.06 Planning SERP.
 If further information and/or analysis are necessary before a finding can be evaluated and the SDP timeliness goal and associated metrics may be in jeopardy of not being met, the region may request a Planning SERP.
 Similarly, if the region or office is considering applying Appendix M to characterize the significance of a finding, the region may request a Planning SERP.
-The Planning SERP is convened at the discretion of the applicable regional sponsor of the finding with cooperation of the HQ staff.
+The Planning SERP is convened at the discretion of the applicable regional sponsor of the finding with cooperation of the headquarters (HQ) staff.
 The members of the Planning SERP are the same as those of a routine SERP, as described in IMC 2519 Attachment 1, Significance and Enforcement Review Panel Process.
 Guidelines for conducting a Planning SERP are detailed in Exhibit 3 of IMC 2519.

-Before presenting to the Planning SERP, the regional sponsor should coordinate with HQ staff on determining the scope for the evaluation, the need for additional information and expertise (subject matter experts from other Divisions in ), and the estimated time necessary to obtain an acceptable preliminary finding.
+Before presenting to the Planning SERP, the regional sponsor should coordinate with HQ staff on determining the scope for the evaluation, the need for additional information and expertise (subject matter experts from other Divisions in NRR), and the estimated time necessary to obtain an acceptable preliminary finding.

 It is expected that no assessments will be delayed beyond 90 days.
-However, if the SERP agrees that specific circumstances will delay the final characterization beyond 90 days, the Regional Administrator and the Office Director must be notified.
+However, if the SERP agrees that specific circumstances will delay the final characterization beyond 90 days, the Regional Administrator and the NRR Office Director must be notified.
 If the Planning SERP reaches consensus that additional time is warranted beyond 90 days, a schedule must be developed for the key milestones above.
 Findings requiring greater than the 90 day goal will continue to have a negative impact on the SDP timeliness metrics.

 2519-09 PROCESS FOR LICENSEE APPEAL OF A STAFF SDP DETERMINATION